-The Federal Reserve Bank of Atlanta maintains a monthly wage growth tracker, constructed using microdata from the Current Population Survey following a methodology developed in Daly et al. (2011) [2] The tracker reports the median percent change in the hourly wage of employed individuals observed 12 months apart.
+The Federal Reserve Bank of Atlanta maintains a monthly wage growth tracker, constructed using microdata from the Current Population Survey following a methodology developed in Daly et al. (2011).
+The tracker reports the median percent change in the hourly wage of employed individuals observed 12 months apart.
 Breakdowns by, e.g., wage quartiles, gender, occupation, and census divisions are shown.
 Although a useful tool, this wage tracker has some limitations.
 First, it does not account for non-workers, hence the statistics do not map onto overall income inequality.
-During recessions, the median wage of employed workers in the bottom quartile often rises through composition effects as low-wage workers are laid off; even though bottom wages may appear to be growing relatively fast, inequality may in fact be rising.
-Second, the data are top-coded at \$150,000 in annual wage, roughly the 95^{th} percentile of the wage distribution.
+Second, the data are top-coded at \$150,000 in annual wage, roughly the 95th percentile of the wage distribution.
 They miss the dynamic of income in the top 5%, a group that earns about a quarter of all wages.
 In contrast to the Atlanta wage growth tracker, our statistics include non-workers, top earners, and all other forms of income beyond wage income (e.g., capital income and transfers), making it possible to distribute all of national income and to decompose its growth.

 Since 2019, the Federal Reserve has published Distributional Financial Accounts (DFA), distributing aggregate household wealth at the quarterly frequency (Batty et al., 2019).
 Following Saez and Zucman (2016), the DFA allocate the official Federal Reserve Financial Accounts totals across the population.
 In contrast to Saez and Zucman (2016) who primarily rely on individual income tax data and the capitalization method for this allocation, the Federal Reserve uses the Survey of Consumer Finances, a triennal survey of about 6,000 families.
-In this paper, although our focus is primarily on income we also construct real-time estimates of wealth inequality.
-As detailed in Section 6.4 the evolution of wealth inequality we obtain is consistent with the DFA estimates.
+In this paper, although our focus is primarily on income, we also construct real-time estimates of wealth inequality.
+As detailed in Section 6.4, the evolution of wealth inequality we obtain is consistent with the DFA estimates.
 Our value-added is to capture the top of the distribution all the way to the top 0.01%, to provide longer time series (back to 1976, while the DFA starts in 1989), to have more distributional information at the annual frequency (due to the annual nature of tax data, as opposed to the triennal nature of the Survey of Consumer Finances), and to provide current-day estimates of wealth inequality (updated daily on https://realtimeinequality.org), based on daily changes in stock market indices.